textileio/go-threads/db/README.md

 Collections support indexes for faster queries on schema-defined fields.
 When registering a new schema (and defining a Collection), a caller may supply a list of field paths to index on.
-This creates an Index, which can be used to speed up queries at the expense of additional storage and compute on entity creation and updates.
-For dbs with a small number of entities, it may not be worth the added overhead, so as always avoid optimizing your queries until you need it!
+This creates an Index, which can be used to speed up queries at the expense of additional storage and compute on instance creation and updates.
+For dbs with a small number of instances, it may not be worth the added overhead, so as always avoid optimizing your queries until you need it!

 Insertion with indexes costs approximately twice as much as without (depending on the complexity and frequency of a given index), whereas updates are only slightly more costly (almost identical in most cases).
 Depending on the underlying data distribution, queries can be greater than an order of magnitude faster.
-This depends on many factors, including the size of the db (i.e., number of entities), the uniqueness of the indexed field, and the complexity of the query.
-For example, in our benchmark tests using a relatively simple Collection and a relatively small db size (i.e., ~5000 entities), the query speedup for a simple OR-based equality test is ~10x.
+This depends on many factors, including the size of the db (i.e., number of instances), the uniqueness of the indexed field, and the complexity of the query.
+For example, in our benchmark tests using a relatively simple Collection and a relatively small db size (i.e., ~5000 instances), the query speedup for a simple OR-based equality test is ~10x.
 See `db/bench_test.go` for details or to run the benchmarks yourself.

 #### EventCodec